 The streets of the city centre are largely pedestrian friendly and you can enjoy the many street acts that both entertain and delight.
-As you will discover, Galway offers a dizzying array of activities to enjoy and there are so many ways to see all that Galway has to offer.
+As you will discover, Galway offers a dizzying array of activities to enjoy, beautiful sightseeing spots, and so many ways to see all that Galway has to offer.

 Galway & The Wild Atlantic Way

 Relax or take a dip on the beaches of Salthill or take a trip further West the landscape of the Connemara Gaeltacht lies in wait with much beautiful Galway scenery to enjoy and it is the region where you will find the Irish “Gaelic” Language.
 Set in the heart of Connemara, Kylemore Abbey has been the home of Benedictine Nuns since 1920.
 One of Ireland’s finest architectural gems, this Neo-Gothic Castle and a restored Victorian Walled Garden set in tranquil and beautiful surroundings.
 There is also plenty to do in Connemara, be sure to check what’s on.